 We had a meeting in the city hall, which also houses the district government, with the persons in charge for culture.
 The main questions were about where funding should come from: city, district?
 EXARC could offer access to a network of dozens of colleagues across Europe, but what would be the cost of such networking?

-A few days later, at the Shevchenko University, I gave a paper about and another about .
-Both were combined with a selection of video material on such topics as , , the Lejre Village, the quest for gunpowder by the Middelaldercentret in Denmark and Bruce Bradley .
-The presentations were somewhat expressive in a way they were not used to; is hardly known here, and experimental archaeology is usually executed under (open-air) laboratory conditions.
+A few days later, at the Shevchenko University, I gave a paper about experimental archaeology and another about archaeological open-air museums.
+Both were combined with a selection of video material on such topics as bronze casting, iron smelting, the Lejre Iron Age Village, the quest for gunpowder by the Middelaldercentret in Denmark and Bruce Bradley knapping flint.
+The presentations were somewhat expressive in a way they were not used to; living history is hardly known here, and experimental archaeology is usually executed under (open-air) laboratory conditions.
 My stories were not advertising for ‘light coming from the West’.
 On the contrary, there are many good examples of well executed experiments and reconstructions in Slavic countries, it is just a matter of connecting and exchanging thoughts.

 One day we spent at an archaeological camp in the forests near Khodotsivka.
 Excavations have been taking place here for over a decade, and students and staff camp in the forest in tents, old wagons, all equipped with electricity.
 The site is also used for some replicative experimentation.
 One of the themes they had a lot of experience with, partly based on ethnographic research, is bee farming in hollow trunks.
 At the archaeological camp a pottery kiln, based on a 10th century model is being fired regularly.
 Petrauskas cooperates in these matters with Igor Anatolijovitsh Gotun of the archaeological institute of the National Ukrainian Academy of Science.